sandeshayyod/coronavirus-tracker/README.md

-# coronavirus-tracker
+# SpringCovidTracker
-# SpringCovidTracker A sample project for creating a covid tracker using Spring Boot
+A sample project for creating a covid tracker using Spring Boot